B-Selin/mastermind/README.md

 # mastermind
 Mastermind game

-Generate a random 4-digit secret code between 1000 and 9999 with no repeating digits.
+Generate a random 4-digit secret code with every digit between 1-9 with no repeating digits.

-Prompt the player to enter a 4-digit guess.
+Initiate the game by explaining the rules and wait for the player to enter a 4-digit guess.

 Compare the player's guess to the secret code.